Ad execs say jury still out on Facebook as medium

 The need for clarity and to address marketing needs has not gone unnoticed by Facebook.
 The company, founded by Mark Zuckerberg in a Harvard University dorm room in 2004, has ramped up its outreach to Madison Avenue.

-Last year, Facebook hired Carolyn Everson, an ad industry veteran who worked at Microsoft Corp (MSFT.O), Viacom's (VIAB.O) MTV Networks and Walt Disney Co (DIS.N), and the company hosted a splashy event in New York in March to showcase its newest ad offerings.
+Last year, Facebook hired Carolyn Everson, an ad industry veteran who worked at Microsoft Corp, Viacom's MTV Networks and Walt Disney Co, and the company hosted a splashy event in New York in March to showcase its newest ad offerings.

 "I think they will be concerned about it, anybody would be, but it doesn't seem to have affected the IPO," Sorrell said of the GM move.